 Attend the Meeting in Person

-Dr. Willey will give her presentation live at Effie Yeaw.
+John will give his presentation live at Effie Yeaw.
 Registration is not necessary to attend the meeting at Effie Yeaw.

 Effie Yeaw Nature Center